Theory and construction of Quasi-Monte Carlo rules for option pricing and density estimation: Background

 After factorising the covariance matrix as $\Sigma = AA^\top$ and making a change of variables, the time-discretised average of the underlying asset price $X = \phi(\bsY)$ is given by a function $\phi:\R^{d+1} \to \R$, of $(d + 1)$ i.i.d.\ standard normals, $Y_\ell \sim \mathrm{N}(0, 1)$, with

 where $\bsy \coloneqq (y_0, y_1, \ldots, y_d)$ and $\bsA_k \coloneqq (A_{k, i})_{i = 0}^d$.

 The factorisation of the covariance matrix, $\Sigma = AA^\top$, is not unique, and different factorisations will affect the structure of the problem, in turn affecting the performance of different quadrature methods.
-The three most popular factorisation methods are Cholesky factorisation, Brownian bridge, and principal components analysis (PCA), see \cite{Glasserman}.
-In this paper, we focus on the PCA factorisation, which is based on the spectral decomposition of $\Sigma$.
-For $\Sigma$ corresponding to $d + 1$ uniform timesteps, the entries of PCA factor are, for $k,i = 0,1,\ldots,d$,
+The three most popular factorisation methods are Cholesky factorisation, Brownian bridge, and principal components analysis (PCA), see \cite{GKSS:Glasserman}.
+In this paper, we focus on the PCA factorisation, which is based on the spectral decomposition of $\Sigma$ and orders the variables according to the eigenvalues of $\Sigma$ in decreasing value.
+For $\Sigma$ corresponding to $d + 1$ uniform timesteps, the entries of PCA factors are, for $k,i = 0,1,\ldots,d$,

+In Section~\ref{GKSS:sec:qmc-preint}, we show that for the PCA factorisation \eqref{GKSS:eq:A_pca}, if $y_0$ is chosen as the preintegration variable then $\phi$ \eqref{GKSS:eq:phi} satisfies the necessary monotonicity condition (cf.~Assumption~\ref{GKSS:asm:phi}) and is in fact the only variable for which $\phi$ is monotone.
+Furthermore, since $y_0$ corresponds to the largest eigenvalue of $\Sigma$, we can expect that it also offers the greatest reduction in variance.